Avri was born and raised on Kibbutz Maabarot and today is a member of Kibbutz Yad Mordechai. He is a father of three and grandfather of two.

 Vision: “The key to the future of Israel is mutual respect among all of its population groups”.

-Born in Israel, Muli is a second-generation Holocaust survivor.
-He is a married with three sons and five grandchildren.
+Born in Israel, Mully is the son of Holocaust survivors.
+He is a married with three sons and six grandchildren.

 Vision: “Sustainable human and economic development is the key to conflict resolution, the creation of peace and equality.
 Activities must be carried out with a participatory approach, combining external experts who work within the framework of local knowledge and tradition.
-Activities must also be effective and emphasize people’s partnership rather than focusing on their needs.
-I believe in the establishment of prosperous companies, based on equality and thus working to advance peace and sustainable human development, thereby contributing to “Tikkun Olam” (repairing the world).”
+Activities must also be effective and emphasize people’s partnership and focusing on their needs.
+I believe in the establishment of prosperous cooperatives and societies, based on equality and thus working to advance peace and sustainable human development, thereby contributing to “Tikkun Olam” (repairing the world).”

 Ouda lives in Tel Sheva.
 He holds a BA in Economics and Business Management and a MA in Economics from Ben Gurion University of the Negev.